Skip to main content

 Updating Job Type START

-• File Title: Enter the WFL or the program to execute
+• File Title: WFL or program to run (max 96 characters)

-• Do not begin the WFL or program text with START or RUN.
-This causes the job to fail.
+• Do not begin with START or RUN — this causes the job to fail

-• Template Display File Enter the file used in lieu of a job-specific displays file.
+• Template Display File: File used in lieu of a job-specific displays file.
+Allows a single set of definitions for multiple OpCon jobs

-• Task Attributes Enter Task attribute used to modify, override, or elaborate existing task attibutes that apply to the MCP program or WFL.
+• Task Attributes: Modify, override, or elaborate existing task attributes for the MCP program or WFL (max 300 characters each)

 START Job: job information START Job: job information